fitiha/Disease-Diagnosis-System---Prolog/README.md

 # Disease Diagnosis System

-An intelligent agent designed using Prolog to diagnose diseases based on symptoms provided by the user.
+An Expert System designed using Prolog to diagnose diseases based on symptoms provided by the user.
 The system interacts with the user, collects symptoms, and matches them to predefined disease hypotheses.

 ---